named-data/ndn-cxx/docs/examples.rst

 The following example demonstrates how to write a simple producer application.

-First, the application sets an Interset filter for ``/localhost/testApp`` to receive all Interests that have this prefix.
+First, the application sets an Interest filter for ``/localhost/testApp`` to receive all Interests that have this prefix.
 The :ndn-cxx:`Face::setInterestFilter` call accepts two callbacks; the first will be called when an Interest is received and the second if prefix registration fails.